antaalt/shader-validator/README.md

 ## Web support

 This extension run on the web on [vscode.dev](https://vscode.dev/).
 It is relying on the [WebAssembly Execution engine](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core).
-Because of this restriction, we can't use dxc on the web as it does not compile to WASI and instead rely on glslang, which is more limited in linting (Only support SM 5.0, same as FXC, while DXC support SM 6.0 and more).
+Because of this restriction, we can't use dxc on the web as it does not compile to WASI and instead rely on glslang, which is more limited in linting (Only support some basic features of SM 6.0, while DXC support all newly added SM (current 6.8)).

 ## Credits